Dog owners and breeders, this one is for you!

 Testing your dog is pain free and non-intrusive.
 By using buccal swabs (cheek swabs) we are able to determine the canine DNA parental match.
 This method can be performed in the comfort of your own home, causing no stress to you and your dog.

 Once the DNA samples have been received and results are compiled, we will send you all the information you need.
-Your dog DNA results are sent via email within 10 business days (upon receipt of confirmation).
+Your dog DNA results are sent via email within 2-3 weeks (upon receipt of confirmation).

 A detailed parentage report contains: